johnpaulada/baccano/README.md

 </script>
 ```

+### Polyfills

+This library needs `async/await` in order to work properly.
+If you need to support older browsers, please make sure to include the corresponding polyfills in your app.

+An easy solution would be installing [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill)

 ### Using the library
 Let's learn how to use the library by creating a pipeline of mathematical operations.